 They can include usage rules for common property, such as a pool, and typically outline penalties for rule violations, ranging from forcing a homeowner to comply to fees and, sometimes, litigation.

-People who buy property in a HOA-governed condo or community usually must pay dues—also known as HOA fees—typically due monthly.
+Now that you know a bit about what is a homeowners association, let’s look at those fees they charge.
+People who buy property in an HOA-governed condo or community usually must pay dues — also known as HOA fees — typically due monthly.
 These fees help to maintain common areas of buildings, such as lobbies and patios, and perhaps community clubhouses.
 These fees can cover maintenance on elevators or swimming pools, if applicable, or could be used for landscaping expenses, and so forth.
 Additional special assessments may be charged for major repairs, such as roof repairs.

-Some studies suggest that average HOA fees range from $200-300 per month, although they can be as low as $50 and as high as $3,000 or more.
-It depends on the HOA complex, what amenities the project maintains and sometimes on how the individual HOA is managed.
+Some studies suggest that average HOA fees range from $200 to $400 per month, although they can be as low as $50 and as high as $2,500 or more.
+It depends on the HOA complex, where it is, what amenities the project maintains, and sometimes on how the individual HOA is managed.

-What’s most important is being clear about what fees would be assessed on your individual unit, and whether that fits your budget.
+What’s most important when shopping for a new home is that you are clear about what fees would be assessed on your individual unit and whether that fits your budget.

 When Considering an HOA Property